coronado212/crypto_portfolio_unsupervised_ml/README.md

 6) Visualize the Results

-#### After optimizing clusters with CPA, your visualization should looks lli
+#####  After optimizing clusters with CPA, your visualization should looks like the following: